formkit/docs-content/advanced/custom-inputs.md

   <figcaption>Composition of a standard FormKit text input.</figcaption>
 </figure>

-The `input` composition key in the above diagram is typically what you’ll swap out when creating your own inputs — keeping the label, wrappers, help text and messages.
-However, if you want to control the _entire_ input (wrappers, labels, inputs, help text, messages etc) you can also write your own input from scratch.
+The `input` composition key in the diagram above is typically what you’ll swap out when creating your own inputs — keeping the wrappers, labels, help text, and messages intact.
+However, if you want to control these aspects as well, you can also write your own input from scratch.

 #### Using `createInput` to extend the base schema

 To create inputs using the base schema you can use the `createInput()` utility from the `@formkit/vue` package.
 This function accepts 2 arguments:

-- (required) Either a schema node or a Vue component and inserts it into the base schema at the `input` composition key (see diagram above).
+- (required) A schema node _or_ a Vue component, which it inserts into the base schema at the `input` composition key (see diagram above).
 - (optional) An object of [input definition](#input-definition) properties to merge with an auto-generated one.

-The function returns a ready to use [input definition](#input-definition).
+The function returns a ready-to-use [input definition](#input-definition).

 When providing a component as the first argument, `createInput` will create a schema object (`$cmp`) to use your component within the base schema.
 Your component will be passed a single `context` prop.